mispasyuk/distributed_computing/README.md

-# Homeworks on Arch of Computer and Operation systems, distributed_computing in HSE.
+# Homeworks on Arch of Computer and Operating systems, distributed_computing in HSE.